QWtail/Enhanced_SGA/README.md

     - graph_anomaly_weight.csv # weight for graph attributes in determing the integrated anomaly score
     - G.pickle # correlation graph matrix

-  - 3_anomaly_analysis  # prediction module: take input from graph analysis module and output anomaly score.
+  - 3_anomaly_analysis  # prediction module: >take input from graph analysis module and output anomaly score.
 To run this module:
     ```
     run Run_forecast_score_calculation.py
     ```
     Output: write to MongoDB for visulization
     - Integrated anomaly score for each user everyday during selected period.
     - Perdiction error for each group's attributes
-  - README.docx # this file
+  - Readme.md # this file

 ## Authors

-MOSCATO P5
+MOSCATO P5 Team, please see top lines in each code files for the contributors who participated in each project.